-The following Jewish institutions are partners with the Jewish Federation in the Life & Legacy program.
+The following Jewish institutions are partners with Jewish Federation in the Life & Legacy program.
 While legacy commitments can be made to any Jewish organization through the program, these partners and the Federation receive direct support and financial incentives benefitting the entire Jewish community from The Harold Grinspoon Foundation when milestonse are reached.

 Congregation B’nai Israel 171 Ridge Road, Rumson 07760 – Phone: 732-842-2800